demisto/content-docs/content-repo/extra-docs/packs/Policy_Optimizer.md

 - **Policy Optimizer - Manage Port Based Rules** - This playbook migrates port-based rules to application-based allow rules to reduce the attack surface and safely enable applications on your network.

-- **Policy Optimizer - Manage Rules with Unused Applications** - This playbook helps identify and remove unused applications from Security policy rules.
-If you have application-based Security policy rules that allow a large number of applications, you can remove unused applications (applications never seen on the rules) from those rules to allow only applications actually seen in the rule’s traffic.
+- **Policy Optimizer - Manage Rules with Unused Applications** - This playbook helps identify and remove unused applications from security policy rules.
+If you have application-based security policy rules that allow a large number of applications, you can remove unused applications (applications never seen on the rules) from those rules to allow only applications actually seen in the rule’s traffic.
 This strengthens your security posture by reducing the attack surface.

 - **Policy Optimizer - Manage Unused Rules** - This playbook helps identify and remove unused rules that do not pass traffic in your environment.

 - **Policy Optimizer - Add Applications to Policy Rules** - This playbook edits rules with unused applications or rules that are port based, and adds an application to the rule.
-It is used in PAN-OS - Policy Optimizer playbooks and includes communication tasks to get a rule name and the application to edit from the user.
+It includes communication tasks to get a rule name and the application to edit from the user.

 ## Incident Types
 **Policy Optimizer** - The incident type that triggers the **Policy Optimizer - Generic** playbook.
 Creating this incident lets you select which of the **PAN-OS Policy Optimizer** use-cases you want to trigger (Multi-select option).